Adroiti/docs-for-code-review-tools/tfsec/google-compute-no-ip-forwarding.md

-Pattern: Enabled IP forwarding
+Pattern: Enabled IP forwarding for Google Compute

 Issue: -

 ## Description

-Disabling IP forwarding ensuresthe instance can only receive packets addressed to the instance and can only send packets with a source address of the instance.
+Disabling IP forwarding ensures the instance can only receive packets addressed to the instance and can only send packets with a source address of the instance.

 **Resolution**: Disable IP forwarding.